 If you take prescription medications, bring enough to cover the duration of your stay.
 That way you’ll avoid any confusion in case the brands you’re using aren’t readily available in some areas.
 Ask your physician for a signed and dated letter detailing all of your prescriptions.

 Visiting the US from abroad is simple if you plan ahead.
-Once you set eyes on the stunning natural beauty of America’s Last Frontier, you’ll be glad you made the trip.
-We think you’ll agree that there’s no place on earth quite like Alaska.
+Once you set eyes on the stunning natural beauty of America’s 49th state, you’ll be glad you made the trip.
+We think you’ll agree that there’s no place on earth quite like it.